 Textiles and Composites:

 Common locations: Asbestos textiles can be found in fuse boxes, old fire blankets and heat resistant gloves Asbestos composites can be toilet cisterns and seats, window sills, and bath panels.
-Asbestos paper used for lining under tiles and inside metal cladding.
+The asbestos paper used for lining under tiles and inside the metal cladding.